oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 **Will Message:**

-An Application Message which is published by the Server after the Virtual Connection is closed in cases where the Virtual Connection is not closed normally.
+An Application Message which is published by the Server after the Virtual Connection is deleted in cases where the Virtual Connection is not deleted normally.
 Refer to [[section 3.1.4.9]{.underline}](#connect-will-flags-optional-only-with-will-flag-set) for information about Will Messages.

+**Retained Message:**

+An Application Message which is stored by the Server for a topic on the receipt of a Publish Packet with the retained flag set.
+When a Client subscribes to a topic with a Retained Message set, the Server sends the Retained Message to the Client, depending on the setting of the Retain
+Handling Subscribe Flags.
+Refer to [[section 3.1.17.2]{.underline}](#subscribe-flags) and [[section 4.26]{.underline}](#retained-messages) for more information about Retained Messages.

 **Disallowed Unicode code point:**